rp-rs/rp-hal/README.md

 want to use the RP2350 family, check out the [RP2350 Project Template](https://github.com/rp-rs/rp235x-project-template) instead.

-If you want to write code that uses the Raspberry Silicon PIO State Machines, check out [pio-rs](https://github.com/rp-rs/pio-rs).
+If you want to write code that uses the Raspberry Pi PIO State Machines, check out [pio-rs](https://github.com/rp-rs/pio-rs).
 You can even compile PIO programs at run-time, on the MCU itself!